robmccormack89/rmcc-starter-theme/README.md

-# Wordpress Project Starter!!
+# RMcC Starter Theme

-A Wordpress project starter theme/process with Timber, UiKit, Sass, Gulp, Webpack & more.
+A Wordpress starter theme built with timber, uikit, node, gulp, webpack, sass, infinite-scroll & more.

-Personal setup For XAMPP projects.

 ---

-## Starting a new project with XAMPP.
+## Start a new project with XAMPP

 1. Download [Wordpress](https://wordpress.org/download/) and unzip into htdocs folder.

-2. Rename folder to your test domain, example: yourdomain.test.
+2. Rename wordpress folder to your development domain, example: yourdomain.test.

-3. Add new line to your hosts file to map your test domain to your localhost IP.
+3. Add new line to your hosts file to map your test domain to your localhost ip.

         127.0.0.1		yourdomain.test

-4. Add new entry to bottom of XAMPP's httpd.conf file to map your project folder in htdocs to your IP mapping.
+4. Add new entry to bottom of XAMPP's httpd.conf file to map the root of your project with the domain as an alias.

         <VirtualHost *:80>
             ServerName yourdomain.test